andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

-As the _JWTDecoder_ depends on the full issuer uri pointing to the OpendID Connect configuration of Keycloak
+As the _JwtValidators_ creator depends on the full issuer uri pointing to the OpendID Connect configuration of Keycloak
-we need to replace the _jwk-set-uri_ with the _issuer-uri_.
+we need to add the _issuer-uri_ in addition to _jwk-set-uri_ .
 So basically this now should look like this in the
 _application.yaml_ file:

 ```yaml